-- Jobs and Skills Councils (JSCs) JSCs develop and review training packages to meet the needs of an industry or group of industries.
-If your intended course outcomes fall within a JSC's area of coverage you should liaise with that JSC before applying for course accreditation.
-(See Appendix 4 for a list of JSC coverage areas.) - Regulatory and/or licensing bodies1 consultation with these bodies is mandatory.
-If the course is proposing a regulatory or licensed outcome, it is critical that the qualification will be recognised by the relevant industry regulator - Employers relevant where the course has a vocational outcome - Industry/professional associations relevant where the course has a vocational outcome - Peak bodies that represent the area in which the course is being accredited - Graduates of the course where a course is currently delivered as non-accredited training or to support an application for renewal of accreditation - Subject matter experts relevant to all courses - Experienced developers of VET courses and units of competency relevant to all courses.
+- Regulatory and/or licensing bodies1 consultation with these bodies is mandatory.
+If the course is proposing a regulatory or licensed outcome, it is critical that the qualification will be recognised by the relevant industry regulator - Employers relevant where the course has a vocational outcome - Industry/professional associations relevant where the course has a vocational outcome - Industry peak bodies that represent the area in which the course is being accredited - Unions representing employee interests - · Group training organisations - Graduates of the course where a course is currently delivered as non-accredited training or to support an application for renewal of accreditation - Subject matter experts relevant to all courses - Experienced developers of VET courses and units of competency relevant to all courses.